AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 ### 1. Core Feature: Sign-to-Text Translation

 This feature enables users to perform signs in front of their device’s camera.
-The app captures the gesture and uses a machine learning model to recognize the sign and convert it into written French.
+The app captures the gesture and uses a machine-learning model to recognize the sign and convert it into written French.

 The sign-to-text module will initially support a limited set of static signs, starting with the LSF alphabet.
 As the system evolves, support for dynamic signs and full expressions will be added.

 ### 2. Target Users

-This feature is primarily intended for **hearing individuals** who need to understand what a deaf person is signing in real time.
+This feature is primarily intended for **hearing individuals** who need to understand what a deaf person is signing in real-time.
 The key user groups include:

 - **Family members and friends** of deaf individuals who do not know LSF.
 - **Administrative personnel** (e.g., in town halls, social services, or banks) who interact with the public.